Elaviers/WinWebDetect/README.md

 ## Flags
     /                   Seperator
-    /i, /interval       Amount of time between each check /s                  Marks the desired state of the current tracker as FALSE /S                  Marks the desired state of the current tracker as TRUE /n, /name           Name of the current url
+    /a, /async          Query each URL asynchronously (at the same time) /i, /interval       Amount of time between each check /y                  Automatically open url when change detected (popup box still appears) /s                  Marks the desired state of the current tracker as FALSE /S                  Marks the desired state of the current tracker as TRUE /n, /name           Name of the current url